mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 All of these components are optional and may appear in any combination.
 The scale is limited to either 1, 2, 4, or 8 (the default is 1 if not specified), while the displacement may be a signed 8, 32, or 64 bit number.

-Since memory addresses are all subsets of a single form, we'll use a single type, `Memory`, to encode all memory address.
+Since memory addresses are all subsets of a single form, we'll use a single type, `Memory`, to encode all memory addresses.
 Differences in type of address will be handled during encoding.

 The additional `size` parameter of `Memory` is the size in bytes of the memory targeted (typically 1, 2, 4, or 8) and is used to select the correct overload for certain instructions.